dwilkins/nacha/README.md

 Format documentation here: http://achrulesonline.org/

-The definition for the ach records is defined in YAML, since some vendors adjust the format some.
+The definition of the records exactly mirrors the NACHA documentation so that development and business can use the same terminology.

-Significant work in progress
+Work in progress - contributors welcome.

 ## Installation